 - The student’s involvement in setting the direction of a group, organisation or cause in which they are involved.

 - How far they have taken the lead in a project or area of work which is complex in nature to achieve a positive outcome for their organisation or peers.

 - Their efforts to support, mentor, train or encourage others.

 - Their ability to identify recurring problems and take steps to minimise or eliminate them.

-From all nominations, the panel selected individuals for Major Awards.
+From all nominations, the panel will select individuals for Major Awards.
 The categories are:

-- Award for the Most Meritorious Performance (Arts)
+Award for the Most Meritorious Performance (Arts and Cultural)

 Award for the most outstanding contribution (Service and Leadership).